Cl4sm/CSE576_Project/submissions/phase2-dataset/submit-this-README.md

 Our dataset is derived from [Allstar](https://allstar.jhuapl.edu), a public repository of Debian packages specially created for reverse engineering research.

-The dataset is a JSON file which contains source level information about functions present in each package(the name of the source file and the line numbers in the source file).
-We split it up into 1 JSON file for each package.
+The dataset is a collection of source functions from various packages and their binaries.
+The source files are processed and JSON files containing source level information about functions present in each package(the name of the source file and the line numbers in the source file) are created.
+We create 1 JSON file for each package.

 The dataset is created using 3 levels of filtering: